Java 8: Remedies for What cannot be done in Generics

 }

-Subtyping of extends and the super has described in the following drawing.
-Here B is a subtype of the A.
+has described in the following drawing.
+Here B

-For example, List<Number> is subtype of the List<? super Integer> but List<Integer> is a subtype of the List<? extends Number>.
+is subtype of the List<? super Integer>

 package au.com.blogspot.ojitha.trainings;